SergeyTeplyakov/DissectingTheCode/posts/final_posts/2017-Pattern matching csharp.md

 ## `Is`-expression meets "Elvis" operator

 There is another use case that I've found very useful.
-The type pattern matches the value only when the value is not null.
+The type pattern matches the value only when the value is not `null`.
 We can use this "filtering" logic with the null-propagating operator to make a code easier to read:

 ```csharp
 public void WithNullPropagation(IEnumerable<string> s)